JennEYoon/deep-learning/dlwp2/my-practice-2ed/notes_meetup.md

 Well its up to her now to do the work to continue next year.
 I won't be spending any more effort or time on it, until the group meets in person again.

+### Dec 15:
+Took 3h today for communications.
+4h prep yesterday.
+1 full day of work!!!
+Coordinating activities takes a lot of time, looking up info.
+I'm not going to add emails to Slack.
+If new lead didn't do it, I'm not going to worry about that.
+Already spent far too much time drafting a long email, without ever getting a reply from her before.